Chapter 02

 Chapter 3: Volume I, Book 2: The Silver Candlesticks - The Transformation

-Jean Valjean, desperate and bitter after being rejected everywhere, steals the Bishop's silver and flees into the night.
+Jean Valjean, desperate and bitter after being rejected everywhere, steals the Bishop's silver plates and flees into the night, only to be caught and brought back in shame.